 Bharat PetroResources JPDA Limited ("the Company") was incorporated in 2006 as a wholly owned Subsidiary Company of Bharat PetroResources Limited (BPRL).
-The Company was formed as a Special Purpose Vehicle to hold 20% participating interest (PI) for undertaking the exploration activities in the Block JPDA 06-103 awarded to the consortium in the year 2006 by the Autoridade Nacional do Petroleo E Minerais (ANPM), the oil and gas regulatory agency of Timor Leste.
-The other consortium members are Videocon JPDA 06-103 Limited & GSPC JPDA Limited, both holding 20% PI, Pan Pacific Petroleum (JPDA 06-103) Pty Limited holding 15% PI, Oilex Limited holding 10% PI and Japan Energy E&P JPDA Pty Limited holding 15% PI in the said block.
-Oilex Limited is the operator of the block.
+The Company was formed as a Special Purpose Vehicle to hold 20% participating interest (PI) for undertaking the exploration activities in the Block JPDA 06-103 awarded to the consortium in the year 2006 by the Autoridade Nacional do Petroleo E Minerais (ANPM), the oil and gas regulatory agency of Timor Oilex is the operator of the Block.